 Posted February 28, 2020

 Fulfillment By Amazon (FBA) and other fulfillment services add a new dimension to the nexus conversation.
 States are scrambling to figure it out so tax revenue can keep up with population growth and resource use.

 Avalara is a consultation business who specializes in sales tax issues, and they re-printed a wonderful article on FBA and what it means to you.
-It was originally written by Michael Fleming of Peisner Johnson & Company and it is a bit outdated, but provides excellent backdrop of the issues.
+It was originally written by Michael Fleming of Peisner Johnson & Company and it is a bit outdated since it was the voice before Wayfair, but it provides excellent backdrop of the issues.
 We will attempt to paraphrase some of the concepts here, but if you want the full details use the following link-